 If you have a change in circumstances during your lease term such as redundancy or relocation and need to hand back your car early, you will need to go through the early termination process.
 This guide is a handy look at what early termination is and how much it could cost you.

 Early Termination is when you wish to cancel your lease earlier than planned.
 You will need to get in contact with your finance company (who fund the deal) and organise it through them.
-Majority of the time, you will need to pay an early termination fee which is calculated by the funder.
+The majority of the time, you will need to pay an early termination fee which is calculated by the funder.

 As mentioned before, in most cases customers want to terminate their contract early due to a change in circumstances: